ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

-   While most `npm` packages install JavaScript sources on `npm install`, some also installation and compile binary file artifacts.
+   While most `npm` packages install JavaScript sources on `npm install`, some packages also install and compile binary file artifacts.
 The archive file upload supports only JavaScript dependencies.
 If the archive includes binary file dependencies, action invocations might not succeed.
    {: note}

 3. Create a `.zip` archive that contains all files, including all dependencies.